bamos/bamos.github.io/_posts/2016-08-09-deep-completion.md

 + When using multiple GPUs, setting `cutorch.setDevice` programmatically in Torch is slightly easier than exporting the `CUDA_VISIBLE_DEVICES` environment variable in TensorFlow.
-+ TensorFlow's long startup time is a slightly annoyance if I want to quickly debug my code on small examples.
++ TensorFlow's long startup time is a slight annoyance if I want to quickly debug my code on small examples.
 In Torch, the startup time is negligible.
 + In Python, I like overriding the process name for long-running experiments